JulAgu/JulAgu.github.io/_teaching/2025-teaching-1.md

 Introduction
 ======
 This workshop, designed for third-year agricultural engineering students, aims to provide a brief introduction to machine learning, explore the concept of missing data, and introduce the different types of missing data.
-The main section will focus on learning how to implement machine learning techniques for imputing missing data and evaluating the uncertainty associated with these methods.
+The main section will focus on learning how to implement ML techniques for imputing missing data and evaluating the uncertainty associated with these methods.

 Useful resources
 =======